pyload/pyload/docs/plugins/addon_plugin.rst

 =============================

 A Hook is a python file which is located at :file:`pyload/plugins/hooks`.
-The :class:`HookManager <pyload.HookManager.HookManager>` will load it automatically on startup.
+The :class:`HookManager <pyload.hookmanager.HookManager>` will load it automatically on startup.
 Only one instance exists over the complete lifetime of pyload.
-Your hook can interact on various events called by the :class:`HookManager <pyload.HookManager.HookManager>`, do something completely autonomic and has full access to the :class:`Api <pyload.Api.Api>` and every detail of pyLoad.
+Your hook can interact on various events called by the :class:`HookManager <pyload.hookmanager.HookManager>`, do something completely autonomic and has full access to the :class:`Api <pyload.api.Api>` and every detail of pyLoad.
 The UpdateManager, CaptchaTrader, UnRar and many more are implemented as hooks.

 Hook header
 -----------

-Your hook needs to subclass :class:`Hook <pyload.plugins.Hook.Hook>` and will inherit all of its methods, so make sure to check it's documentation!
+Your hook needs to subclass :class:`Hook <pyload.plugins.hook.Hook>` and will inherit all of its methods, so make sure to check it's documentation!

 All hooks should start with something like this: ::

-        from pyload.plugins.Hook import Hook
+        from pyload.plugins.hook import Hook

         class YourHook(Hook):
                 __name__ = "YourHook"